programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 - Conversely, is the geospatial character of your data simple, or is spatial precision unimportant for your project?
 If you are working with point locations rather than polylines or polygons, a gazetteer may be adequate.

 Finally, remember that gazetteers and GIS systems can be readily transformed into one another, once you understand the principles of place and gazetteer design that we have presented here.
 Named place information incorporated into GIS data can be exported and used as the basis for a more temporally and toponymically complex gazetteer; equally, a gazetteer that includes geospatial coordinates can be imported into a GIS to facilitate spatial visualization and spatial analysis.

-## Related *Programming Historian* Lessons for Future Study

-Readers might find some other *Programming Historian* lessons to be of use, in addition to the related lessons mentioned above.
-For example, once you have a gazetteer, you can also use it for text analysis projects: you could run your list of names through a corpus (or corpora) to automatically find attestations of those same locations in other sources.
-An example of this would be to compare the locations attested in Benjamin of Tudela’s travels with other contemporary travelogues, to find out which locations were the most important in medieval travels.

-These two _Programming Historian_ lessons will run you through [extracting keywords from your gazetteer](https://programminghistorian.org/en/lessons/extracting-keywords) and [mapping your gazetter with the WHG](https://programminghistorian.org/en/lessons/finding-places-world-historical-gazetteer).
-Readers might also find the steps in the [Geoparsing English-Language Text article](https://programminghistorian.org/en/lessons/geoparsing-text-with-edinburgh) useful if they merely need a list of names listed in a text without any additional attribute data.

-In addition to using either QGIS or the WHG to map the data produced in this lesson, readers might be interested in learning how [to use R for geospatial data and historical research](https://programminghistorian.org/en/lessons/geospatial-data-analysis).

 ## Endnotes
 [^1]: Ruth Mostern and Humphrey Southall, "Gazetteers Past," Merrick Lex Berman, Ruth Mostern, and Humphrey Southall, eds., *Placing Names: Enriching and Integrating Gazetteers* (Bloomington: Indiana University Press, 2016), 15-25.